DarrenJParker/5-Aza-dC_methylation/README.md

 ## GO-term analysis

-* First convert hymenopteragenome files for use in TopGO:
+* First convert hymenoptera mine files for use in TopGO:
 ```
 python3 hymenopteramine_GOs_to_topGO.py \
 -g ./Data/Nvit_1.2_GOs_from_hymenopteramine_270918.tsv \